How Good Is a Cat’s Memory?

 First and foremost, make sure that it is getting enough exercise.
 Regular physical activity keeps the body and mind healthy and is proven to improve cognitive function in cats.

 You can also give cats interactive toys or games to keep them engaged and mentally stimulated.
-These toys improve their memory by forcing them to remember the game rules or the action required for reward.
+These toys improve their memory by forcing them to remember the game rules or the actions required for reward.

 Final Thoughts on Cat Memory